 Topics related to economics of health care, including supply and demand factors, financing of care, efficiency and cost of delivery, and allied areas.

-646. Legal Aspects of Health Care (3) Philosophy and application of law as it relates to the hospital and other health care facilities.
+646. Legal Aspects of Health Care (3)

+Prerequisite: Public Health 641.
+Philosophy and application of law as it relates to the hospital and other health care facilities.
 Legal process and relation of law and public policy.

+647. Quantitative Methods (3)

+Prerequisites: Public Health 602 and 641.

-647. Quantitative Methods (3) Health services applications of quantitative methods to management decision making.
+Health services applications of quantitative methods to management decision making.
 Includes subjects applicable to management of hospitals, clinics, and other health care organizations.
-648. Human Resources in Health Care (3) Human resource utilization and development issues in health service organizations.
-Contemporary problems include: professional relations and controls, communication, staff development problems include: professional relations and controls, communication, staff development in religious and volundevelopment, continuing competency, labor relations, special problems in religious and voluntary competency. tary community affiliated organizations.
 649. Public Health Data Organization and Management (3) Two lectures and three hours of laboratory.